Find of the century? U.S. scrap dealer finds $20 million Faberge egg

 But there were no takers because he had overestimated the value of the watch and gems tucked inside the egg.

-In desperation, the man searched the Internet and then realized he might have the egg that Russian Tsar Alexander III had given to his wife, Maria Feodorovna, for Easter in 1887.
+In desperation, the man searched the Internet and then realised he might have the egg that Russian Tsar Alexander III had given to his wife, Maria Feodorovna, for Easter in 1887.

 When the scrap metal man approached London's Wartski antiques dealer, he was in shock.